GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 This aspect is covered by the resource class ⬚ *Collection* (vocabulary term SpecIF:Collection).
 Examples for collections are groups in BPMN or boundary elements on UML diagrams.

-The difference between package and collection is, that a package is used to bring structure into a model without expressing some semantic aspects.
+A package is used to bring structure into a model without expressing some semantic aspects.
 It is just for sorting elements and helps the users of the model to find things fast and easy.

 In comparison to a package a collection is typically defined as a graphical element on a diagram to express that the element surrounded by the collection element are grouped together or have a similar meaning or responsibility.

-### First glimpse on the elements of SpecIF Model Integration
+### A glimpse on the elements of SpecIF Model Integration

 ![Model Integration resources](./images/ModelIntegrationResources.png)

-The (class-)diagram above gives an overview of the most important element types, defined in SpecIF used for semantic model integration.
+The (class-)diagram above gives an overview of the most important element types, defined in SpecIF and used for semantic model integration.
-This is called the *SpecIF Integration-Model*.
+This is called the *SpecIF Integration Model*.

-Beside the class elements, representing the resource classes, association connections between the classes shows the available statements, defined by SpecIF statement classes.
+Beside the class elements, representing the resource classes, association connections between the classes show the available statements, defined by SpecIF statement classes.
 For better readability of the class diagrams, the aspects are shown on more than one diagram.
 You have to interpret the diagrams in combination to get the complete picture of SpecIF Model Integration.